 SOUTHERN ARKANSAS UNIVERSITY FOUNDATION, INC.

-The purposes and objects for which the corporation is formed are to aid, strengthen and further, in every proper and useful way, the work and services of Southern Arkansas University, and to develop and utilize the ties of interest, sympathy, and affection existing between the University and its alumni and friends throughout the state and nation.
+The sole purpose and object for which SAUF has been established is to aid, strengthen and further in every proper and useful way the work and services of SAU, and to develop and utilize the ties of interest and affection existing between SAU and its alumni and friends throughout the state, nation and world.

-In furtherance of its chartered purposes, this corporation shall have the power:
+In cooperation with SAU and in furtherance of its chartered purposes, the SAUF shall have the power:

 To accept, hold, administer, invest, and disburse such funds and properties of any kind or character as from time to time may be given to it by persons or corporations, absolutely or in trust, as the case may be; to employ and retain proper employees, agents, experts, consultants, accountants, counselors, advisers, and investment advisers with discretionary investment powers, as may be necessary and advisable for the proper accepting, holding, administering, investing and disbursing of such funds and properties of any kind or character; and in general to do all things that may appear necessary and useful in accomplishing these purposes.